-Trump heads for Kim summit touting North Korea denuclearization benefits
+Trump heads to North Korea summit in no rush on denuclearization

 In recent days, Trump has signaled a possible softening, saying he would love to be able to remove tough sanctions if there was meaningful progress on denuclearization.

-Easing of punishing sanctions is a top priority for North Korea and it warned Trump on Sunday not to listen to U.S. critics who it said were disrupting efforts to improve ties.
+Easing of punishing sanctions is a top priority for North Korea.
+It warned Trump on Sunday not to listen to U.S. critics who it said were disrupting efforts to improve ties.
 Trump has scoffed at those questioning his handling of North Korea, and added that Chinese President Xi Jinping has been supportive of U.S. efforts.

-Speculation that the Trump administration is open to a limited summit deal has raised expectations that the two sides might finally declare an formal end to a technical state of hostilities that has existed on the Korean peninsula.

-In return, North Korea could allow international inspectors to observe the dismantlement of its nuclear reactor at Yongbyon, analysts say.
+In return for a declaration that the war is over, North Korea could allow international inspectors to observe the dismantlement of its nuclear reactor at Yongbyon, analysts say.

 The United States could also agree to opening U.S.-North Korea liaison offices and allow some inter-Korean projects, provided the North takes steps toward denuclearization.